How does this make you feel?

 Directions

 Pre-heat the oven to 350 degrees.
 Line a large roasting pan with foil.
 Remove the skin from the chicken thighs and trim excess fat.
 Peel and slice the onion.
 Smash, peel and dice the garlic.
 Place the thighs in the pan with space in between each chicken piece.
 Scatter the onion pieces in the empty space.
 Drizzle the olive oil across the chicken and onions.
 Use your hands to rub the oil evenly across the chicken (top & bottom).
 Sprinkle the garlic pieces across the chicken and pan (some of it will land on the bottom and that's okay).
 Season both sides of the chicken with rosemary, garlic powder, crushed red pepper, white pepper, black pepper and salt.
-Using a microplane grater or peeler, zest the orange peel evenly over the chicken.
-Slice the orange into eight wedges.
-Squeeze the juice from each wedge over the chicken then tuck the orange slices around the chicken.
-Pour a 1/4 cup of white wine into the corner of the pan (not across the chicken).
-Add more seasoning if necessary and pop in the oven.
-Cook for an hour and fifteen minutes or until the chicken is cooked through.

 Note & Tips

-Not a big rosemary fan?
+• Not a big rosemary fan?
 Substitute your favorite dried (or fresh) herb.
 Try herbes de provence or oregano, for example.

-If your roasting pan is large enough, slice some potatoes and arrange them around the chicken.
+• If your roasting pan is large enough, slice some potatoes and arrange them around the chicken.
 They'll absorb the juices as everything cooks.

-Alternately, cut up some vegetables (ex: brussel sprouts, cauliflower, broccoli, carrots, potatoes, sweet potatoes, etc.), toss them with EVOO, salt, pepper, garlic powder and crushed red pepper and roast them on the bottom rack of the oven during the last 30-40 minutes of the chicken's cooking time.
+• Alternately, cut up some vegetables (ex: Brussels sprouts, cauliflower, broccoli, carrots, potatoes, sweet potatoes, etc.), toss them with EVOO, salt, pepper, garlic powder and crushed red pepper and roast them on the bottom rack of the oven during the last 30-40 minutes of the chicken's cooking time.
 Might as well let your oven do double duty.

-If you don't have a grater, don't fret.
+• If you don't have a grater, don't fret.
 The orange peel isn't vital to the dish.
 I just purchased a microplane grater, tried it for this recipe and it didn't work. :( So, I had to leave the citrus zest out.
 Without the zest, the orange flavor is subtle and the rosemary shines.

 Question for Discussion: Is there a particular dish that your family traditionally serves in the lead up to the big holiday feast?
-Answer in the comments section below.

-I've got this in the oven right now...
+1. I've got this in the oven right now...
 Hope it's good! :-)